How to Quit Smoking

 - How did you feel after smoking?

-Managing unpleasant feelings such as stress, depression, loneliness, fear, and anxiety are some of the most common reasons why adults smoke.
+Managing unpleasant feelings such as stress, depression, loneliness, fear, and anxiety are some of the most common reasons why we smoke as adults.
 When you have a bad day, it can seem like cigarettes are your only friend.
 As much comfort as cigarettes provide, though, it's important to remember that there are healthier (and more effective) ways to keep unpleasant feelings in check.
-These may include exercising, meditating, using sensory relaxation strategies, and practicing simple breathing exercises.
+These may include exercising, meditating, relaxation strategies, and simple breathing exercises.

 For many people, an important aspect of quitting smoking is to find alternate ways to handle these difficult feelings without smoking.
 Even when cigarettes are no longer a part of your life, the painful and unpleasant feelings that may have prompted you to smoke in the past will still remain.
 So, it's worth spending some time thinking about the different ways you intend to deal with stressful situations and the daily irritations that would normally have you reaching for a cigarette.